bespoyasov/loose-equals/README.md

 # Loose equals

-> Explicit non-strict equal comparator.
+Explicit (and silly-joky 🤡) non-strict equality comparator.

 JavaScript has a strict comparison operator (`===`) and a loose comparison operator (`==`).
 Best practice is to use strict comparison.
 However, sometimes you need to [loosely compare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Loose_equality_using) some values.